There are two (2) positions available through this recruitment process.

 Eight (8) years combined experience in construction, general or special inspection work, or a related field.

-Two (2) year degree in pre-engineering, construction management or a related field;
+Two (2) year degree in pre-engineering, construction management, or related field;

 Demonstrated industry expertise (e.g. Inspector Certificates, Journeyman license, etc.); and/or